 Beta males are often unpopular with women because they’re bland and lack an edge (it’s the “nice guy” thing).
 They don’t fit the evolutionary desired leadership traits of provider and protector, so they typically get friend zoned.
 While it’s true beta males can get girlfriends, they often struggle when they’re younger because the younger women like edgier guys.

 Beta males are usually the guys in a social group who blend in.
 Sometimes their contributions socially are so minor that other people may barely know they are even around.
+The difference between alpha and beta males in this situation is attention and visibility: betas are usually in the background while the alpha gets credit

 The second type of guy is the jerk.
 These guys can be aggressive, confrontational, and have serious anger problems.
 They may have some good social skills at times (like charm), but can easily digress into inappropriate behavior and be overly and inappropriately sexual.
 They are often much more feared than loved.
 When it comes down to it, jerks are very self-centered, typically insecure (bravado more than confidence) and lack empathy.